 Generally, we only collect this sort of information if it is necessary to provide you with a specific product or service and you have consented to that collection.

 We also collect information from you electronically.
-When you use our website or mobile applications we may collect information about your location or activity including IP address, telephone number and whether you’ve accessed third party sites.
+When you use our website, tablet or mobile applications we may collect information about your location or activity including the date of and time of visits, which pages are viewed, how you as the user navigate through the website and interact with the webpages (including fields completed in forms and applications), IP address, telephone number, information about the device used to visit our website and whether you’ve accessed third party sites.
 Some of this website information we collect using Cookies.

 We collect information about you from others, such as service providers, agents, advisers, brokers, employers or family members.
-For example, if you apply for credit, we may need to obtain a credit report from a credit reporting body.
-We may collect information about you that is publicly available, for example from public registers or social media, or made available by third parties.
+For example, if you apply for credit, we may need to obtain a credit related information about you including identification information about you, information about your existing lines of credit, repayment history information, statements that an information request has been made in relation to you by a credit provider, mortgage insurer or trade insurer, the type and amount of credit sought in a credit application by you to a credit provider, default information, payment information, court proceedings information, personal insolvency information or information derived by a credit reporting body such as a credit report.
+We may also collect information about you that is publicly available, for example from public registers or social media, or made available by third parties.

-The Privacy Act also protects your sensitive information, such as health information that’s collected on insurance or hardship applications.
-If we need to obtain this type of information, we will ask for your consent, except where otherwise permitted by law.
+If we need to obtain sensitive information about you, we will ask for your consent, except where otherwise permitted by law.

 So that we can better tailor information and products to your needs, when we send you email messages, we may use technology to identify you so that we can know when you have opened the email or clicked on a particular link in the email.